How long does a DBS check take? What affects the timescales? And how can you as an employer speed up the application process and reduce waiting time?

 If you’ve ever needed the answers to these DBS checking process questions, then you’ve come to the right place!

 In this blog we will explore some of the key aspects of the application process which will potentially affect how long a DBS check will take.
-We will also cover some tips for speeding up your DBS check applications.
+We will also cover some tips for speeding up your DBS check timescale.

 Paper vs. Online Applications

 One of the key decisions which will likely affect how long a DBS check takes is the method which is used to apply for one.
 By this we mean whether it is requested online or via a paper form.